 - Sleep problems.
 Children may find it hard to sleep and become afraid of the dark.

 - Trying too hard.
 Young children believe their behaviour can influence events.
-They might think if they behave really well and do things such as eating broccoli and cleaning out the hamster cage their mum might come back to life.
+They might think if they behave really well, their Mum might come back to life.

 These are all natural reactions and often with time, they will pass.